uptonking/note4yaoo/lib-fwk-orm-sequelize-examples.md

   - https://sequelizeui.app/
   - a Sequelize ORM code generator, which generates a full Node.js TypeScript project, entirely in the browser
   - Use the schema editor to design your database tables, fields and associations, then preview the Sequelize models and migrations in the code viewer before downloading the project as a zip file or copying code from individual files.
-  - Sequelize UI currenly only generates TypeScript Sequelize code, not js
+  - Sequelize UI currently only generates TypeScript Sequelize code, not js

 - https://github.com/andyforever/sequelizer
   - A GUI Desktop App for export sequelize models from database automatically.